Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Framework

 state that the latent (never-observed) mean outcome a “treated’’ firm would have realised had it not been treated cannot be lower than $L^{(1)}$ nor higher than $U^{(1)}$; analogously for an “untreated’’ firm under treatment.
-Without bounding these counterfactual means the ATE, $\Re$, is not point-identifiable: any value between $-\infty$ and $\infty$ could be rationalised by suitable (and untestable) choices of $\E[Y_{ijt}^{(1)}\mid Z_{ijt}=0]$ and $\E[Y_{ijt}^{(0)}\mid Z_{ijt}=1]$.
-Because our outcome of interest (Tobin’s~$Q$) is unbounded in theory, we adopt quantile-based limits— e.g.\ $L^{(k)} = Q_Y^{(k)}(0.10)$ and $U^{(k)} = Q_Y^{(k)}(0.90)$— as a reasonable compromise: they confine the worst-case counterfactual means to the central 80\% of the empirical outcome distribution, ruling out only the most extreme tail behaviour while introducing minimal additional assumptions.
-Under these mild restrictions the interval in \eqref{eq:nonparametricbounds} remains robust to selection on unobservables yet is now finite, so if the entire interval lies above (below)~0 we may still conclude a positive (negative) causal effect even when ignorability fails.
-We therefore describe $H[\Re]$ as a set of “worst-case bounds’’ for the ATE under no unverifiable assumptions beyond the outcome range.
+Without bounding these counterfactual means, the ATE, $\Re$, is not point-identifiable: any value between $-\infty$ and $\infty$ could be rationalised by suitable (and untestable) choices of $\E[Y_{ijt}^{(1)}\mid Z_{ijt}(\tau)=0]$ and $\E[Y_{ijt}^{(0)}\mid Z_{ijt}(\tau)=1]$.
+Because our outcome of interest (Tobin’s~$Q$) is in theory unbounded from above, we use quantile-based limits here, e.g.\ $L^{(k)} = 0$ and $U^{(k)} = Q_Y^{(k)}(0.90)$, purely for illustration; in Sections \ref{subsec:dkw}--\ref{sec:inference} these fixed cut-offs are replaced by data-driven, DKW-calibrated endpoints that deliver valid outer confidence sets for the original Manski identified region: they confine the worst-case counterfactual means to the central 90\% of the empirical outcome distribution, ruling out only the most extreme tail behaviour while introducing minimal additional assumptions.
+The 10\% tails trimmed was deemed a reasonable balance between realism and conservatism in our firm performance data, which can be heavy-tailed.
+In Section \ref{sec:results}, when applying Manski bounds to study the causal impact of workforce gender diversity on Tobin’s~$Q$, we further experiment with tighter bounds (such as the 10\textsuperscript{th}--90\textsuperscript{th} percentiles) to assess how the results are affected.

+Under these mild restrictions, the interval in \eqref{eq:nonparametricbounds} remains robust to selection on unobservables, yet is now finite, so if the entire interval lies above (below)~0 we may still conclude a positive (negative) causal effect even when ignorability fails.
+We therefore describe $\mathcal{H}[\Re]$ as a set of “worst-case bounds’’ for the ATE under no unverifiable assumptions beyond the outcome range.